v1kko/conda_slides/environment_slides.md

 $ conda remove --prefix /path/to/local/env --all
 ```

-As a last excercise, clean up all environments `conda env list`{: .ic} and local environments!
+As a last excercise, clean up all environments and local environments!